statueofdavid/weatherify/README.md

 # weatherify
-a c# weather app with city search
+a c# weather app with city search, where https://github.com/statueofdavid/weather-app is the inspo.